Wallet Wizard Visa Card: How much will prepaid cost you?

 Payday lenders offering approved borrowers debit cards is nothing new.
-Nimble, MoneyMe and other lenders have sweetened their short-term lending deals with prepaid Visa cards that borrowers can receive their loans onto, and now Wallet Wizard has done the same.
+Nimble, MoneyMe and other lenders offered prepaid Visa cards that borrowers can receive their loans onto, and now, Wallet Wizard has done the same.

 With prepaid cards abound in the payday space, let’s break down Wallet Wizard’s new offering and see how it stacks up:

 - Eligible borrowers

 You can only get the card if you’re an existing Wallet Wizard, MoneyStart or ClearCash customer or if you’re currently paying off one of these loans.

 You cannot load your own funds onto the card.
 This is currently the only prepaid payday loan card in the market that will not allow you to do this.
 Spotme previously offered a card that did not allow you to do this, but its product is over 50% cheaper for a three-month loan.
 This card is currently not available to new borrowers.

 Once you have the card, there is an inactivity fee that kicks in “when no ATM withdrawals, POS purchases and Electronic Transactions have occurred within 180 days”.
 The $2.99 fee is charged after six months, from the seventh month until your card expires.